uf-aggregator/AggreGatorRMC/Getting_Started/README.md

 This is the easier way to get Ubuntu up and running on your computer.
 However, it is not recommended for several reasons, this includes slower performance, miscellaneous hardware issues, and system dependencies.
 For coding and testing purposes, this option is fine.

 1.) **Downloading Virtualization Software**
 Once again, two options.
-Download and install either or.
+Download and install either.

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) (Oracle's freeware)

 * [VMWare](http://e5.onthehub.com/WebStore/ProductsByMajorVersionList.aspx?ws=c52673b4-58fe-e011-8e6c-f04da23e67f6&vsro=8) (premium, free at onthehub)